My Life So Far in Writing Bits and Bytes (Partly, at Least)

 The mechanical mouse has a ball in its underbelly, and as you move the mouse, the ball rolls.
 Small rollers inside the mouse detect this movement and send signals to your computer, telling it how far and in which direction the mouse is moving.
 This information is then used to move the cursor on your screen accordingly

-All well and good, except the ball (rubber, for this version) picked up whatever it rolled over, and so periodically, when the mouse movements began to hitch and get random, the rubber ball had to be cleaned, which had an enormous ick factor; I still shudder to think of it.
+Great technology, except the ball (rubber, back in the day) picked up whatever it rolled over, and so periodically, when the mouse movements began to hitch and get random, whatever hairballs the rubber ball and the rollers had accumulated needed to be cleaned, which had an enormous ick factor; I still shudder to think of it.

 The fonts and the pica-friendliness of the screen led directly to what was called “desktop publishing,” where the Mac did did everything the Typesetting Department, the Art Room, and the Page Makeup Department did, inside the computer, in a single application (and if you already understood type, page geometry, and the language of publications generally, it was extraordinarily easy to become blazingly productive, which I did (thanks again to the generosity and wisdom of my parents; I didn’t need to ask again).